Tribute to Bob Winzeler, Jr.

 Even though our encounter was brief, it has left an indelible mark on my being.
 I am proud to be part of the Winzeler family, I am proud to be part of the Winzeler Way.
 My heartfelt sympathy is extended to the entire family with their loss of a true icon. --- Neal C.

-Click here to read more about Winzeler Stamping Company history.
+Click here to read more about Winzeler Manufacturing Company history.